Photo ID Required for Voting

 - Family responsibilities

-- Photo ID applied for but not yet received
+- Applied for photo ID but have not received it

 - Other reasonable impediment (if selected, the voter must write the reason on the form)